superhero1/ffritz/README.md

 - Consider doing this again using ssh, and change the web gui password afterwards if you are paranoid regarding telnet.

+To be able to log in to the arm core (address 169.254.1.2 from atom) you might want to copy the shadow file to persistent storage on arm core:

+	rpc sh -c "rpc_cp /etc/shadow /nvram/shadow"

 Features
 ========